Shift-Symmetric Configurations in Two-Dimensional Cellular Automata: Irreversibility, Insolvability, and Enumeration: Shift-Symmetric Configurations

 \section{Shift-Symmetric Configurations}

-As stated by Angluin \cite{Angluin1980}, homogeneous configurations are insolvable by any anonymous deterministic algorithm (including CAs).
+As stated by Angluin \cite{Angluin1980}, the problem of reaching a ``center'' (i.e., leader) in homogeneous configurations is insolvable by any anonymous deterministic algorithm (including CAs).
 The CA uniformity can be embedded in its transition function, the deterministic update, synchronicity, topology, configuration, and cells' anonymity.
 Intuitively, a fully uniform system in terms of its structure, configuration, and computational mechanisms cannot produce any reasonable or complex dynamics.

 We show that Angluin's homogeneous configurations of $0^N$ and $1^N$ belong to a much larger class of so-called shift-symmetric configurations.
 In this section we formalize the concept of configuration shift-symmetry by employing vector translations and group theory.
-Figure \ref{fig:symmetric-ca-2d} shows a CA computation on a two-dimensional shift-symmetric configuration.
-Compared to the one-dimensional case \cite{Banda2015}, two dimensions are more symmetry potent.
+Figure \ref{fig:symmetric-ca-2d} depicts a CA computation on a two-dimensional shift-symmetric configuration.
+Compared to the one-dimensional case \cite{Banda2015}, two dimensions are more symmetry-potent.

 It is important to mention that we deal with \textit{square} configurations only.
 Nevertheless, we suggest most of the lemmas and theorems could be extended to incorporate arbitrary rectangular shapes.
 Also, the formulas and methodology to enumerate two-dimensional shift-symmetric configurations could be generalized to arbitrarily many dimensions.
 For consistency, however, we leave the rectangular as well as $n$-dimensional extensions for future consideration.
+Note that in order to improve the readability of the main text, all proofs and formally defined lemmas and theorems appear in Appendix \ref{appendix:proofs}.
+The non-trivial proofs from the appendix are referenced by the $\Box$ symbol.

-First, we formally define a shift-symmetric (square) configuration by a given vector as shown in Figure \ref{fig:2d_symmetric-vector}.
+First, we define a shift-symmetric (square) configuration by a given vector as shown in Figure \ref{fig:2d_symmetric-vector}.
+Formally, for a non-zero vector (pattern shift) ${\bf v} \in \mathbb{Z}_n \times \mathbb{Z}_n$ we denote by